MattWindsor91/roslyn/concepts/docs/csconcepts.md

 static bool Equals<A>(A a, A b) where Eq<A> => a == b;
 ```

+Concise, but ...
+* anonymous instances prevent explicit instantiation
+* MSIL needs a name for the instance, so do other languages
 * bad for interop
-* precludes explicit instantiation.
-* MSIL needs a name for the instance, so do other languages.

 ---